 Plan Comparison and Selection Tools.
 We offer online comparison and recommendation tools that distill voluminous health insurance information and enable consumers to select health insurance plans that best meet their particular needs.
-Our compare-and-choose functionality, for which a related patent application has been filed, presents benefit information in an easy-to-understand format and highlights certain plans based on various criteria.
-We also provide consumers with a recommendation tool, for which a related patent application has been filed, that dynamically interacts with the consumer and presents an unbiased list of recommended plans.
+Our compare-and-choose functionality for which a related patent application has been filed presents benefit information in an easy-to-understand format and highlights certain plans based on various criteria.
+We also provide consumers with a recommendation tool for which a related patent application has been filed that dynamically interacts with the consumer and presents an unbiased list of recommended plans.

 Application Designer Tool and Runtime Engine.
 Health insurance applications vary widely by carrier and state.
-Our proprietary graphical Application Designer Tool allows us to capture each application's unique business rules and build a corresponding online application in XML format that can be instantly deployed to our website.
-Our XML-based Runtime Engine is the underlying infrastructure of our online application process.
-Based on the metadata created through the Application Designer Tool, the Runtime Engine dynamically generates carrier-specific online pages and screen flow controls, and checks and enforces business rules and application underwriting logic.
+Our proprietary graphical application designer tool allows us to capture each application's unique business rules and build a corresponding online application in XML format that can be instantly deployed to our website.
+Our XML-based application runtime engine is the underlying infrastructure of our online application process.
+Based on the metadata created through the application designer tool, the runtime engine dynamically generates carrier-specific online pages and screen flow controls, and checks and enforces business rules and application underwriting logic.